 The reason is that promotion and pay increases are easier to allocate to people who are aligned with the company goals.
 You’ll be speaking the business’s language and adding your weight in the right places.

-And while it can be helpful to ‘speak truth to power’ sometimes (nobody likes a toady) and it can be nice to have a reputation as a radical innovator (if you are solving real problems) but you’re more likely to be seen as a maverick, troublemaker or obstacle if you persistently try to push your own agenda.
+And while it can be helpful to ‘speak truth to power’ sometimes (nobody likes a toady) and it can be nice to have a reputation as a radical innovator (if you are solving real problems) but you’re more likely to be seen as a barrack-room lawyer, troublemaker or barrier to progress if you persistently try to push your own agenda.

 Also, if your employer is facing serious challenges because of the pandemic (or for any other reasons), that’s not the best time to ask outright for more money.
 But it is a great time to show you can add more value and to align yourself with the company’s goals of survival and recovery.
 Bosses remember people who pitch in when times are tough.